kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 RequireJS doesn't manage ALL of this site's JavaScript...we'll discuss that in a minute.
 But RequireJS manages most of it very well.

 Which is an important point: while it takes optimization seriously, RequireJS' main purpose in life is to allow developers to write JS in a modular, well-organized fashion (its [documentation](http://requirejs.org/docs/api.html#usage) is very clear about this purpose	).
-I wrote singular bits of JavaScript in separate files without worrying about minification, things loading in the proper order, global variable leakage, etc...developing with RequireJS made my life so much easier.
+I wrote singular bits of JavaScript in separate files without worrying about global variable leakage, things loading in the proper order, etc...developing with RequireJS made my life so much easier.

 There's not enough space in this post to discuss the brilliance of RequireJS so [read the RequireJS API docs](http://requirejs.org/docs/api.html) so you can get up and running.
 The previously mentioned JavaScript/WordPress issues were RequireJS-related so that future post will discuss it a bit.
 And I MIGHT do a RequireJS screencast in the future...not 100% sure about this yet.

-I also suggest that you [read this GitHub Gist](https://gist.github.com/desandro/4686136) where David Desandro from Twitter asked a question that sparked an excellent discussion about the benefits of RequireJS as well as [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD), which RequireJS is heavily based upon.
+I also suggest that you [read this GitHub Gist](https://gist.github.com/desandro/4686136 "read this GitHub Gist about RequireJS") where David Desandro from Twitter asked a question that sparked an excellent discussion about the benefits of RequireJS as well as [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD "Go to the Asynchronous Module Definition Page"), which RequireJS is heavily based upon.

 There are some great comments in the Gist, many by well-known members of the JS Community.
-Read them all, especially the first comment from cowboy that perfectly sums up how RequireJS eliminates lots of stress from JavaScript development.
+Read them all, especially the first comment from [@cowboy](http://twitter.com/cowboy "Visit @cowboy A.K.A Ben Alman on Twitter ") that perfectly sums up how RequireJS eliminates lots of stress from JavaScript development.

 <a name="other-javscript"></a>
 ### The Rest Of The JavaScript
 RequireJS doesn't interact with *all* the site's JavaScipt.
-It ignores JS bought in by ads and Disqus but there are other things it ignores.
+It ignores proxy JS bought in by ads and [Disqus](http://disqus.com/ "Learn more above the Disqus commenting system") but there are other things it ignores.

 Modernizr is one such thing.
 While your RequireJS file should be placed as to close to the bottom as possible, it's best practice to place Modernizr above the closing `<head>` tag.
 The Google Fonts load in using the JS-based [Google/Typekit Web Font Loader](https://github.com/typekit/webfontloader) and should be placed at the top of the page before Modernizr.